 Ascend deploys a multi-AZ infrastructure for all real-time services, while asynchronous computation services are deployed in a single-zone cluster (optimized for cost and infrastructure packing efficiency).
 In the unlikely event that there is a geographic event affecting one datacenter, you will not lose access to interactive services.

 Ascend management performs a review of third-party vendors and business associates that will have access to production systems or data to ensure the protection of customer data and Ascend systems.
 Prior to engaging with a potential vendor, the first step requires that Ascend personnel seeking to engage with a vendor check their references and assess whether the vendor is a fit.
 The second step is to collect relevant security documentation and certification reports from the vendor and identify areas where their controls do not align with Ascend security and privacy policies.
 The third step is to perform research to ascertain if the vendor has a history of customer complaints or issues with delivering services such that its reputation is under risk.

 Before beginning a third-party relationship, management will assess risk related to the relationship being contemplated.
 The planning includes, but is not limited to, (1) assessing the extent to which the relationship complements Ascend’s business objectives, philosophy, and long-term goals, (2) comparing the risks and benefits of outsourcing business functions with the risks and benefits of maintaining those functions in-house (3) assessing expertise to manage and monitor the relationship and (4) determining an exit strategy to plan for the contingency of exiting the relationship if it becomes necessary to change course in the future.

 All providers have the same, or greater SOC 2 TYPE 2 certifications.
-We do support the creation of HIPAA compliant environments and instantiate BAA agreements with providers as necessary to support those environments.
+Per HIPAA requirements, we instantiate BAA's with all vendors who handle customer data.

 Background checks are performed before employees join Ascend and cover criminal history, sex offender status, and global watchlist.